Previous Page: SECTION I SYNOPSIS

 Then the Lord God formed the man of dust from the ground and breathed into his nostrils the breath of life, and the man became a living creature.

 Just as our mother gave birth to our physical body, God gives life to our spiritual body.
 This truth is universal for all people.
 Within each, there is a spirit which was given to us by our spiritual Father.
 As such, we each have the choice to either satisfy it or deny it.
 Furthermore, where our spiritual self is manifest by the very body of God eternal, it desires to do the righteous things that our flesh resists.
 It is this spiritual presence which then gives us wisdom to grow and develop in a manner which is according to His intention.

 For we know that the law is spiritual

 I delight in the law of God, in my inner being

 This also applies to God’s laws and His given commandments.
-We subsequently embrace God’s commandments inwardly, for the commandments bear the same origin as the Spirit which fills us.
-However, the law was never made for the flesh because it, being rebellious to God, is unlike His Spirit.
+We subsequently embrace God’s commandments inwardly, for the commandments bear the same origin as the spirit which fills us.
+However, the law was never made for the flesh because it, being rebellious to God, is against the spirit within.
 Wherever we find discord with the commandments of God, we then find accord with that which is also against God.

-This implies that the highest state of living in His Spirit is to be free from all our flesh’s failings into temptation, destructive compulsions, addictions, and fear dominated behavior.
-Because His Spirit is perfect and eternal, being of God born by God, in Him we can follow without fail any instruction our spiritual Father may impart.
-In such a way, it is therefore only in fully abiding in the Spirit that we may be able to walk as God made us to do so.
+This implies that the highest state of living in is to be loosened from the desires of the flesh.
+Because the spirit within is perfect and eternal, being of God born by God, in it we follow the instruction our spiritual Father imparts.
+In such a way, it is therefore only in fully abiding in our spirit that we may be able to walk as God made us to do so.
 In all that we are and can be, without doubt, our greatest limitations occur as a result of needless submissions to inherently flawed desires; whereas, when we satisfy the wants of our spirit instead, we truly begin walking the greater path God calls us to walk.

 – Continue to Chapter 2 –